milson/mildoc/mildoc/src/installation/mildoc-template.md

-This is the documentation generator which compiles the <http://milson.org> documentation pages.

-Copying the MILDOC template for your own documentation
+Using MILDOC in your project
 ===

 Create your repository